-First, acknowledge your feelings.
-Managing diabetes can be difficult, and at times, you will be tired and you may feel angry or frustrated.
-Don’t simply ignore your feelings.
-Take a moment to reflect on how hard you work and that it’s ok to feel burned out.
+Acknowledge your feelings.
+Managing diabetes can be difficult, and at times, you may feel tired, angry or frustrated.
+Don’t ignore your feelings!
+Recognize how hard you work and tell yourself it’s ok to feel burned out.

-Finally, ask your diabetes care team for help.
-If you are worried it’s more than just burnout, you might need a referral for additional support.
-And remember, go easy on yourself.
-The number on your meter or CGM is not a judgment on your worth as a person, it is a number.
-Keep things in perspective and set realistic goals.
-And remember, you are a champion, even if no one can see the invisible work you do each day to conquer diabetes.
+Be kind to yourself.
+Stress can contribute to higher glucose levels, so slow down and consider reducing commitments in other parts of your life.
+Or, ask your family and friends for extra support during stressful times.
+Go easy on yourself.
+The number on your meter or CGM is not a judgment about your worth as a person, it is a number.
+You are a champion, even if no one can see the invisible work you do each day to conquer diabetes.

 - Talk to someone you trust about your stress.

 - Find ways to laugh and spend time with people you enjoy.

 - Get help instead of trying to do everything yourself.